 Although Data Science has expanded beyond the IT and CS sectors and is now a part of almost all fields of work, the requirements for different roles across different industries broadly vary.
 This has given rise to a plethora of courses in Data Science pertaining to various fields and jobs.
 With such diverse topics to explore and a vast directory of courses, it can often be overwhelming to choose a particular subject or plan a channeled career path.
 This is where the role of a mentor in Data Science comes into play.

-Whether you are someone looking to start a career in Data Science or upskill to keep up with the ever-changing landscape of the domain, having a mentor can be really helpful in your journey in Data Science.
+Whether you are about to start a career in Data Science or looking to upskill, having a mentor can be really helpful.
 This article aims to explain the role of a mentor in your Data Science journey by listing out the need, the support, and the benefits of having one.

 Who Requires a Mentor in Data Science?

 - Students who wish to explore the field of Data Science.

 - Fresh graduates who are looking to get jobs in Data Science.